Transforming the Way We’ve Always Done Things

 “Effective religious socialization comes about through embedded practices; that is deliberate religious activities that are firmly intertwined with the daily habits of family routines . . . and of being part of a community” (Robert Wuthnow, Growing Up Religious, 1999).

 Ask yourself . . . what if you take this research seriously?
 How might it transform the ways you do things?

 At Vibrant Faith, these are the questions we are pondering.
 We believe the research calls us out of the comfort of old practices to explore new strategies that are neither easy nor uniform across the spectrum of parish life, but they are fascinating!
-Join us in the Community of Curious Leaders to explore what really matters in faith formation for the current age.
+Learn about these topics in our 4-hour online workshop, Do What Matters, on Tuesday, August 23, 2016.